johnnyfleet/esp32-water-tank/docs/README.md

 Check in the code for the serial baud rate set and set up the serial monitor for the same.

 9600 is on the standard program.

+## ESP32 Current readings
+Reading of the ESP32 dev kits when running and settled - 55-65ma

+## Solar charger
+This gives a lot of good advice [YouTube](https://www.youtube.com/watch?v=gcbzdtRmYrM&ab_channel=G6EJD-David)